michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 # Pre-requisites and installation

+To follow this tutorial, you will need:

+* A GitHub account
+* A lake properly configured with the FLARE code and configuration in one of your repositories
+* An S3 client installed on your desktop to browse storage buckets

+To help ensure a smooth tutorial, please go over these steps before the workshop:

 ## Forking your own FLARE test lake

+If you don't already have one, please create a GitHub account.

+Then, use the GitHub "fork" to create a fork of the FCR lake in your own account:

+* Browse to the FCR forecast code repository, [https://github.com/FLARE-forecast/FCRE-forecast-code](https://github.com/FLARE-forecast/FCRE-forecast-code)
+* Locate the "Fork" icon towards top right of your screen; click on the down arrow and select "Create a new fork"

 ## Installing RClone

+RClone is a free S3 client that works with multiple cloud storage technologies - including Minio, which we use in CIBR.
+It is supported for Windows, MacOS, and Linux.
+You need to install this software in your computer so you can browse CIBR S3 buckets.

+Please [follow the steps in this page to install and configure RClone](Manage-Files-on-S3-Using-RClone).
+Note: for this tutorial, you only need read-only access - so it is ok to leave the access_key_id and secret_access_key blank when configuring RClone.

 # Workflow overview for retroactive forecasts